 5.14 TAXES.
 The Company and each Subsidiary have filed all Tax Returns required to be filed and have paid all Taxes shown to be due on such Tax Returns, except where failures to file such Tax Returns or failures to pay such Taxes could not reasonably be expected to result in a Company Material Adverse Effect.
 All Tax Returns filed by the Company and each Subsidiary were complete and accurate in all material respects when filed, and disclose all material Taxes required to be paid by the Company and each Subsidiary for the periods covered thereby.
 None of the Company or any Subsidiary has waived any statute of limitations in respect of income Taxes.
-Neither the Company nor any Subsidiary has received any written notice of any material action, suit, investigation, audit, claim or assessment pending or proposed or threatened with respect to Taxes of the Company or any Subsidiary or assessments made as a result of any examination of the Tax Returns referred to in the first sentence of this Section 5.14 either are being contested in good faith or have been paid in full.
+Neither the Company nor any Subsidiary has received any written notice of any material action, suit, investigation, audit, claim or assessment pending or proposed or threatened with respect to Taxes of the Company or any Subsidiary.
+All material deficiencies asserted in writing to the Company or any Subsidiary or assessments made as a result of any examination of the Tax Returns referred to in the first sentence of this Section 5.14 either are being contested in good faith or have been paid in full.
 There are no liens for Taxes upon the assets of the Company or any Subsidiary except liens relating to current Taxes not yet due.
 All Taxes which the Company or any Subsidiary are required by law to withhold or to collect for payment have been duly withheld and collected, and have been paid or accrued, reserved against and entered on the books of the Company, except where failures to do so could not result in a Company Material Adverse Effect.
-None of the Company or any Subsidiary has been a member, with respect to periods for which the statute of limitations has not expired, of any group of corporations filing Tax Returns on a consolidated, combined, unitary or similar basis other than each such group of which it is currently a member or which the Company or any predecesor was the common parent.
-Neither the Company or any Subsidiary has been a party to any Listed Transaction.
-As a direct result of the transactions contemplated by this Agreement and e
+None of the Company or any Subsidiary has been a member, with respect to periods for which the statute of limitations has not expired, of any group of corporations filing Tax Returns on a consolidated, combined, unitary or similar basis other than each such group of which it is currently a member or of which the Company or any predecessor was the common parent.
+Neither the Company nor or any Subsidiary has been a party to any Listed Transaction.
+As a direct result of the transactions contemplated by this Agreement and except as set forth in Section 5.14 of the Disclosure Schedule, no payment or other benefit, and no acceleration of the vesting of any options, payments or other benefits, (i) will be (or under Section 280G of the Code and the Treasury Regulations thereunder be presumed to be) a "parachute payment" to a "disqualified individual" as those terms are defined in Section 280G of the Code and the Treasury Regulations thereunder, without regard to whether such payment or acceleration is reasonable compensation for personal services performed or to be performed in the future, or (ii) will constitute compensation in excess of the limitations set forth in Section 162(m) of the Code.
+No transaction contemplated by this Agreement is subject to withholding under Section 1445 of the Code (relating to "FIRPTA").